Cooling process of substellar objects in scalar-tensor gravity: Discussion and conclusions

-On the other hand, although gaseous giant planets are quite similar to brown dwarfs, the methods allowing to obtain the cooling model is much more complicated.
-The main and the most important difference is that one cannot neglect the energy source coming from the parent star (let us notice that we neglected tidal and ohmic heating in our analysis).
-It results as slightly different atmospheric characteristics, that is, the effective temperature depends on the equilibrium one, which is a property of a given planetary system and its parent star (see the equations \eqref{teq} and \eqref{temp}).
+On the other hand, although gaseous giant planets are quite similar to brown dwarfs, the methods allowing to obtain the cooling model are much more complicated.
+The main and the most important difference is that one cannot neglect the energy source coming from the parent star {if we do not deal with a rogue planet} (let us notice that we neglected tidal and ohmic heating in our analysis).
+It results in slightly different atmospheric characteristics, that is, the effective temperature depends on the equilibrium one, which is a property of a given planetary system and its parent star (see the equations \eqref{teq} and \eqref{temp}).
 Because of that fact, we followed a simplified approach developed in \cite{don,anetaJup}, whose main assumption is related to the simplified description of the matter behaviour: that is, one models it as a slightly modified polytropic equation of state \eqref{p2}.
 However, even with such a toy model we were able to get solutions close to the realistic values for the considered theories of gravity, and again, as expected, the evolutionary paths are affected with respect to Newtonian gravity \ref{jup_fig}.
 Depending on the $\Upsilon$'s sign, Jupiter's age, based on its current effective temperature, can be very different from the one we believe it is.
-For instance, the age and average effective temperature of Jupiter are $\approx4.9\times10^9$ years and $\approx130$ K, respectively, according to Newtonian model.
-We see that for positive (negative) values of the parameter the planet with $130$K can be much younger (older).
-This also means that the evolution of our Solar System will be also distinct from the one we are used to.
+For instance, the age and average effective temperature of Jupiter is $\approx4.9\times10^9$ years and $\approx130$ K, respectively, according to the Newtonian model. {Our calculations reveal that for the broader range of the parameter $\Upsilon$, the age of Jupiter varies from $2.08\times t_J$ for $\Upsilon = -0.2$ to $8.16\times 10^{-6} \times t_J$ for $\Upsilon = 1$ (smaller and larger values of the $\Upsilon$ were beyond our integration interval, but the tendency is pretty clear), where $t_J$ is the age of Jupiter contracting from the initial size of $R_0 = 10^{12} \text{m}$.
+For the much tighter range of the parameter $\Upsilon$, we got $0.9993\times t_J$ for $\Upsilon = -10^{-3}$, and $1.0007\times t_J$ for $\Upsilon = 5\times10^{-4}$.
+It must be noted that for the smaller values of the $\Upsilon$, uncertainties coming from the temperature estimates are much higher than the ones introduced by the modification of gravity.} {The modification introduced by DHOST theories slows down the process of cooling down of jovian planets.
+They also achieve lower temperatures for greater values of $\Upsilon$.
+At a given value of the temperature, the objects have bigger luminosity for greater $\Upsilon$.
+Also, for a given luminosity, the objects become older as $\Upsilon$ increases.} This also means that the evolution of our Solar System will be also distinct from the one we are used to.